bhavinrlad-design/pryysm24/README.md

    - Monitor the deployment in the GitHub Actions tab
    - The workflow file used is `.github/workflows/azure-deploy-alternative.yml`

-> **Note**: The main workflow (`azure-deploy.yml`) is currently disabled due to service principal authentication complexities.
-The publish profile method is simpler and more reliable for most use cases.
+> **Note**: This method works even if basic authentication is disabled on your Azure App Service (a common security setting).

 ---